 You can always find affordable little reindeer ornaments at Target, Walmart, and craft stores around the holidays.

-With help from our friend Ashley at Lillard Love on YouTube, we’ve got some of the best Elf on the Shelf ideas you can find online today!
-From cute ideas to funny ideas, there’s something for everyone!
+With help from our friend Ashley at Lillard Love on YouTube, we’ve got some of the best Elf on the Shelf ideas that work well for kids of all ages!

 Keep the arrival of your Elf easy by starting the tradition of them arriving with advent calendars for the kids!
 It’s simple to plan!
 Print out an arrival letter (or write your own) and pick up your calendars!
 Day one is done!